 A professional installer will know which system is appropriate after a site visit and test loop is run and will be able to design the proper loop installation.

-• Operates out to about 50 feet which after this distance there may be delay.
+- Operates out to about 50 feet.
+After this distance there may be some delay.

-• Connectable to a body worn device and to headphones - good for people who don't use hearing aids.
-Must coordinate with venue prior to performance.
-Make sure batteries are fresh.
+- Connectable to headphones - good for people who don't use hearing aids but must coordinate with venue prior to performance to reserve.

 IR System